padrinobook/padrinobook/README.md

 This is an free eBook written in markdown.
 It describes how I developed an application in Padrino.
-Feel free to fork this project and to correct my mistakes.
+Feel free to fork this project and to correct my (silly grammar) mistakes.

 ## Current version ##